BT

 Shams concluded with Galileo and reminded everyone that while he didn't invent the telescope, he actually improved it.

-Highlighted Presentations: Rust for Databases | Re-Architecting Slack | Architecting Real-Time Systems Around a Mainframe
+Highlighted Presentations: Rust for Databases | Re-Architecting Slack | Architecting Real-Time Systems around a Mainframe

-Lerche responded to a question asked in a HackerNews post, "Why waste your time with Rust's type system if you are building a web app?" by asking if thIs was actually true.
+Lerche responded to a question asked in a HackerNews post, "Why waste your time with Rust's type system if you are building a web app?" by asking if this was true.
 He did acknowledge that Rust is perceived to be harder to learn, but maintained that developers should adopt Rust for performance and keep it for productivity.
 With this in mind, Lerche then introduced Are we web yet?, a website that describes how Rust is a viable framework for web application development, and Toasty, a new ORM for Rust that supports both SQL and some NoSQL databases.
 So armed with these new resources, Lerche maintained that Rust can be easier to learn.

-He then discussed what he referred to as the hard parts of Rust, that is Traits and Lifetimes, and recommended avoiding using them along with their corresponding first- and second-order bounds.
+He then discussed what he referred to as the hard parts of Rust, that is, Traits and Lifetimes, and recommended avoiding using them along with their corresponding first- and second-order bounds.
 Instead, he prefers to use enums over Traits when possible.
 Lerche provided code examples to demonstrate the pitfalls of using Traits.
 Lerche maintained that "the more complicated the trait bound, the harder it is to see the value for using them."

 Lerche concluded by saying Rust can be a productive general purpose language, but there is still some work to actually get there.
 He also recommended watching this closing keynote from RustConf 2018.